 A first aspect not to underestimate the benefits of spiritual retreats is that of representing an unrepeatable pause from all that postmodernity and technology today represent for us.
-And we’re not talking about a little healthy rest. spiritual retreats offer our mind an opportunity to enter into a space-time dimension that is absolutely suspended and distant from everyday life, in which it is the contact with our interiority that is privileged with respect to the relationship with the outside.
+And we’re not talking about a little healthy rest.
+Spiritual retreats offer our mind an opportunity to enter into a space-time dimension that is suspended and distant from everyday life, in which it is the contact with our interiority that is privileged concerning the relationship with the outside.

 The mobile phones are switched off, there are no car or urban traffic noises, often time passes in absolute silence; when most of the stresses that generally come from outside are missing, then we have the space to bring attention to ourselves; only in this way is it possible to regain contact with our most spiritual and contemplative part.

-This suspension from the rhythms of everyday life may not be easy, since we are so used to being constantly bombarded with information, inputs and requests of any kind that our ability to concentrate is now dependent on this continuous multitasking.
-But in this constantly hyper-connected and digitized world, real ties to people or to a reference community often fail.
+This suspension from the rhythms of everyday life may not be easy since we are so used to being constantly bombarded with information, inputs, and requests of any kind that our ability to concentrate is now dependent on this continuous multitasking.
+But in this constantly hyper-connected and digitized world, real ties to people or a reference community often fail.

 In this sense, spiritual retreats offer another benefit for post-modern man: the sense of belonging to a community, to the group of people with whom one shares a significant experience that creates a bond.
 Praying or meditating are activities that can be experienced very differently if they are practiced alone or in a group, silence and recollection become the silence and recollection of the group and not only of the individual, and this amplifies a sense of connection with the others with a supra-personal and spiritual dimension.